From the Founder’s Diary - a Madras recall

 When we say ‘Chennai’ it has a here-and-now sort of feeling.

-That’s what happened to me when we began creating Madras themed designs at Chennaigaga.
-One of the most prominent memories I have of the times this city was Madras is the prevalence and experience of the Ambassador Car.
+That’s what happened to me when we began creating Madras-themed designs at Chennaigaga.
+One of the most prominent memories I have of the times this city was Madras, is the prevalence and experience of the Ambassador Car.
+(Aka Amby)

-Sure, it was then just a sturdy vehicle which transported people and things from place to place like any other car would do, but now, it’s a golden memory.
+Sure, it was just another sturdy vehicle which transported people and things from place to place like any other car would do — but now, it’s a golden memory!
 It’s a mix of emotions i felt as a kid, when family trips where planned and executed.
 That feeling of heavy anticipation as I opened the car door (with the freakishly tiny button on the handle) and climbed UP into the ‘Amby’!
-You see, the kids had to be ready first and wait in the car as the adults scrambled to wind up their domestic responsibilities before taking any trip.
-Then came person after person entering the car with thuds and heaves but unlike the sleek cars of today, the stout Amby would not even seem to notice just how many humans flounced onto its seats.
+You see, the kids had to be ready first and wait in the car, as the adults scrambled to wind up their domestic and other responsibilities before taking any trip.
+Then came person after person entering the car with thuds and heaves aand unlike the sleek cars of today, the stout Amby would not even seem to notice just how many humans flounced onto its seats.

-(As with all good memories, perhaps this is a small exaggeration)
+(As with all good memories, perhaps this is a small exaggeration too.)

 The Amby however, remained a solid companion, providing much confidence, allowing no dents and bumps to make a big difference to its majestic appearance, and barreling down to its destination regardless of speed.
-Basically, it always looked like it was barreling down the road regardless of its speed!
-Such was the body of Namma favourite Amby.
+Basically, it always looked like it was barreling down the road!
+Such was the force of Namma favourite Amby.

 The car that represented a time when Chennai was Madras.

-This is one of my personal favourites from the design collection at Chennaigaga, seen here on a mousepad.
+This theme is from my personal favourites of the design collection at Chennaigaga, seen here on a T-shirt as well as on a mousepad.
+Designed by Artist Rajamaran and Swamynathan respectively.

-Note: I’m not altogether sorry that this post sounds like an advertisement for the Ambassador Car 😁
+Note: I’m not altogether sorry that this post sounds like an advertisement for the beloved Amby Car 😁